mbod/comm4190_S25/syllabus.md

 ## Textbooks

+Alammar, J. & Grootendorst, M. (2024) *Hands-On Large Language Models*.

+-   This book is references as `HOLLM` in the schedule below.
+-   It is available online through the library and the UPenn O'Reilly subscription

 Mitchell, M. (2019) *Artificial Intelligence: A Guide for Thinking Humans*.

 -   This book is referenced as `AITH` in the schedule below.